-Interruption of Training for International Students
+Annual Vacation for International Students

 International students who are studying on the F-1 visa are required to complete at least one full Academic Year (2 semesters) to be eligible for an annual vacation.
-An annual vacation is allowed only once per year.
-Students are required to complete the request form with a Student Advisor, which must include the following information: specific reason for the annual vacation, date annual vacation starts (must be equal to the first scheduled class day missed), and date of return to classes (cannot exceed 90 days).
-F-1 students must intend to register for classes in the academic term following their annual vacation.
+An annual vacation is allowed only once per 12-month period.
+Students are required to complete the request form with a Student Advisor.
+F-1 students must confirm they intend to register for classes in the academic term following their annual vacation.
 Annual vacations must be approved by the student's Academic Advisor and Designated School Official (DSO).
-Only students who maintain their F-1 status and satisfactory academic progress with a GPA of 1.0 or higher will be granted an annual vacation.
+Only students who maintain their F-1 status and satisfactory academic progress will be granted an annual vacation.
 Students not communicating and/or not returning to school at the scheduled end of an official annual vacation will be dismissed, and their F-1 visa will be terminated.